anir-tubi/tubi-roku/README.md

   - push the `release_x_y_z` branch to Github.
   - make a PR to the `x_y_branch` on Github from the `release_x_y_z` branch.
   - copy the Github urls for the two PRs made above to the clipboard.
+  - create a tag based on the last commit named `x_y_z`
+  - push the tag to Github
+  - prompt you to make a Github release (including adding build notes) in the CLI based on the tag that was just created. __If you choose not to make a release in the CLI, you must do step 14.__
+    - Each build note should be correspond to a change that was submitted as part of the QA Club House ticket that you made earlier.
+Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
+Assume non technical readers will be consuming this information.

   __Note:__ you will need the `CDN_GIT_DIRECTORY` and `GITHUB_PAT` environment variables to be set for `gulp release` to work properly.